jellyfin/jellyfin.org/docs/general/testing/web/index.md

 :::

 :::danger
-Although CloudFlare Pages deployments from Pull Requests are built in our CI/CD workflow in a completely transparent and auditable manner, **some of them may come from external contributors that might not be good actors!**.
+Although Cloudflare Pages deployments from Pull Requests are built into our CI/CD workflow in a completely transparent and auditable manner, **some of them may come from external contributors that might not be good actors!**.

 By default, never trust any artifacts given by anyone outside the official channels if you can't inspect the source code first.
-They might compromise or trace your activity!
+They might compromise your system or track your activity!
 :::